ECO422 Advanced Corporate Finance

 - have developed basic skills in criticizing theory and in applying theory to analyze problems in corporate finance

-- be able to use binomial option pricing, simple game theory, and additional methods to analyze models in corporate finance
+- be able to use binomial option pricing, game theory, and additional methods to analyze models in corporate finance

 From Fall 2015 the following prerequisites will apply: